 Interact with staff and students in an international learning environment

-The International programme, fully taught in English, is accessible to foreign students from any country.
-The programme has a duration of four years and is identical to the four-year programme in Dutch except for the language and the personal student counselling.
-Graduates obtain the Dutch diploma and are presented with a Bachelor degree in physiotherapy.
+Our International Physiotherapy School, fully taught in English, is accessible to foreign students from any country.
+The programme has a duration of four years.
+Graduates obtain the Dutch diploma and are presented with a Bachelor degree in physiotherapy

 Physiotherapy is a varied and interesting profession where you will work with your hands, your mind and your heart.
 You are expected to bring theory into practice with the right motivation to help people.